 Okay focus Caroline - meat.
 Yes, the man likes his meat.
 We have a guy in our Bible study group that has a coworker nicknamed "Bacon."
 Chad LOVES that.
 He asked me to give him a pork nickname.
 So sometimes when I'm extra-loving, I'll call him "Porkchop."
 He likes that.

 He finished slicing his onions, and goes to get the Pioneer Woman website up on the computer so I could follow the directions for the rest of the recipe.
 He screams from the kitchen, "Oh no!
-I did the o
+I did the onions wrong.

 So I gave up on my crunches.
 He was obviously desperate for a sandwich and tears of frustration (or probably onion cutting) were in his eyes.